BellDorian/C-Script/README.md

 # cppscript

-This light library brings a handful of Typescript-Style classes to C++.
+This light library brings a handful of Typescript-style classes to C++.
 Hopefully the result is a smoother less painful development experience in C++, minus bloated dependencies.

 1. Array